-offices Counselors in these are experienced professionals.
+Counselors these offices experienced professionals.
 They offer support for students in an atmosphere of understanding and confidentiality.
 All programs offer individual assessment and referral to both on- and off-campus resources.
 Several independent off-campus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.